 So long as such book-entry procedures are applicable, no person acquiring an interest in the Offered Certificates (together with the owners of the Class A-1, A-2 and B Certificates, the "Certificate Owners") will be entitled to receive a certificate representing such person's interest in such Certificates.
-Unless and until definitive certificates are issued under the limited circumstances described in the Prospectus, all references to actions by Certificateholders shall refer to actions taken by DTC upon instructions from DTC Participants, and all references herein to distributions, notices, reports and statements to Certificates, or to DTC or Cede, as the registered holder of such Certificates, or to DTC Participants for distribution to Certificate Owners in accordance with DTC procedures.
-The following summary describes all material terms of the Deposit Agreements.
-The summary does not purport to be complete and is qualified in its entirety by reference to all of the provisions of the Deposit Agreements, each of which was filed as an exhibit to a Current Report on Form 8-K filed by Continental with the Commission or, if executed for this Offering, will be so filed.
-The provisions of the Deposit Agreements are substantially identical except as otherwise indicated.
+Unless and until definitive certificates are issued under the limited circumstances described in the Prospectus, all references to actions by Certificateholders shall refer to actions taken by DTC upon instructions from DTC Participants, and all references herein to distributions, notices, reports and statements to Certificateholders shall refer, as the case may be, to distributions, notices, reports and statements to DTC or Cede, as the registered holder of such Certificates, or to DTC Participants for distribution to Certificate Owners in accordance with DTC procedures.